 What was the first step on this path from the non-conscious, to the basic consciousness that ultimately led to the convoluted consciousness we humans enjoy today?

 Sad!
-Materialists can get away with just thoroughly explaining how broken their own ideology is and the reaction they get is not "Wow that's a really big problem with your ideology" but "Wow what an interesting question!"
-It is impossible for him to ever describe the first step because not only does such a thing not exist, not only does thinking about it make it painfully clear that there's a hard line between non-consciousness and "basic consciousness", but as I've explained before, it is impossible to have evidence for the existence of consciousness without free will.
+Materialists can get away with thoroughly explaining how broken their own ideology is and the reaction they get is not "Wow that's a really big problem with your ideology" but "Wow what an interesting question!"
+It is impossible for him to ever describe the first step because not only does such a thing not exist, not only is it painfully obvious that there's a hard line between non-consciousness and "basic consciousness", but as I've explained before, it is impossible to have evidence for the existence of consciousness without free will.